 Recently a number of studies report that some, who find themselves in traumatic situations, seem to have the ability to “self heal”.

 Dr. Stephen Dewhurst’s Research on Direct Forgetting and Mental Toughness:

 Interestingly, recent research carried out by Dr. Stephen Dewhurst at Hull University on Directed Forgetting and Mental Toughness sheds some valuable light here.

 Dewhurst and his colleagues looked at the concept of Directed Forgetting which psychologists often describe as cognitive inhibition.
 This refers to the suppression of unwanted information in order to focus on new information.
 In other words the ability to stop thinking about something in whole or in part, consciously or unconsciously.

 The study involved showing people a list of things that they were then asked to recall.
 They were then showed a second similar list.
 At that point, they were asked to recall items from the second list and not the first.
-All participants completed the MTQ48.
+All participants completed the MTQ48 (Mental Toughness Questionaire).

 The study showed that mentally tough individuals are significantly better able to “forget” items on the first list and recall more accurately the items on the second list.

-There was no difference in performance between those with high, medium and low levels of Mental Toughness when only shown the first list and then asked to recalling the first list.
+There was no difference in performance between those with high, medium and low levels of Mental Toughness when only shown the first list and then asked to recall the first list.